Xiaoang0211/px4_ros_com_customized/demo/README.md

    ![Concave Space Demo](./concave_demo.gif)

 2. **Non-Concave Space Handling:**
-   - The drone's velocity vector is adjusted to move **perpendicular to the closest obstacle**.
+   - The drone's velocity vector is adjusted to be **perpendicular to the closest obstacle**.
+   - In cases where the drone is flying towards a wall, the velocity will be adjusted to run **parallel to the wall**, allowing smooth navigation along the obstacle.
    - The camera's yaw angle is aligned opposite to the direction of the closest obstacle, enhancing environmental awareness.

    ![Non-Concave Space Demo](./nonconcave_demo.gif)